baconbum/SportsTicker/README.md

 # SportsTicker

 ## About
-This Raspberry Pi + Python 3 project is meant to alert users to updates in sports scores.
-It uses several LEDs and an LCD connected to a Raspberry Pi to display relevant information.
+This project is meant to alert users to updates in sports scores.
+It uses several LEDs and an LCD connected to a Raspberry Pi running a Python 3 script to display relevant information.

 Currently supports NHL score updates using the nhl.com REST API.